-The College is committed to the management of student behaviour in a way that emphasises proactive strategies, support and the avoidance of confrontation.
+The College is committed to the management of student behaviour through proactive strategies, support and the avoidance of confrontation.
 The College is focused on the development of positive student behaviour rather than on punishment.
-As a Christian school we place value on repentance, restitution and forgiveness.
-Therefore, every effort will be made to support students who genuinely repent of their misdemeanours and demonstrate a willingness to rebuild and restore their relationships with the other party or parties.
+As a Christian school we place value on repentance, restitution and forgiveness; therefore, every effort will be made to support students who genuinely repent of their misdemeanours and demonstrate a willingness to rebuild and restore relationship with the other party or parties.